 seasoned broccoli in a glass bowl.

-cooked broccoli in an air fryer basket.
+seasoned broccoli in the basket of an air fryer.

-1-2 tablespoons freshly grated Parmesan cheese, Red pepper flakes
+1-2 tablespoons freshly grated Parmesan cheese, red pepper flakes

 Becky’s Tips